dotnsf/english/README.md

 ## Overview

-Watson would be your Language pronounciation teacher.
+IBM Watson would be your Language pronounciation teacher.

 ## Reference